sufangmu/sufangmu.github.io/docs/english/NCE2/notes.md

 Two months later,
 some more money was sent to Sam with another note:
 'Only 25 per cent a thief now!'
-In time, all Sam's money was paid back in this way.
+In time(最终), all Sam's money was paid back in this way.
 The last note said: 'I am 100 per cent honest now!'

+### Expressions

+- a clear conscience(良心) 问心无愧

 ## 46 Expensive and Uncomfortable

 When a plane from London arrived at Sydney airport, workers began to unload a number of wooden boxes which contained clothing.
-No one could account for the fact that one of the boxes was extremely heavy.
+No one could account(解释) for the fact that one of the boxes was extremely(非常) heavy.
-It suddenly occurred to one of the workers to open up the box.
+It suddenly occurred(发生) to one of the workers to open up the box.
-He was astonished at what he found.
+He was astonished(惊讶的) at what he found.
-A man was lying in the box on top of a pile of woollen goods.
+A man was lying(lie, 躺) in the box on top of <u>a pile(许多) of</u> woollen(羊毛) goods.
 He was so surprised at being discovered that he did not even try to run away.
-After he was arrested,
+After he was arrested(逮捕),
-the man admitted hiding in the box before the plane left London.
+the man admitted(承认) hiding in the box before the plane left London.
-He had had a long and uncomfortable trip, for he had been confined to the wooden box for over eighteen hours.
+He had had a long and uncomfortable trip, for he had been confined(限制) to the wooden box for over eighteen hours.
 The man was ordered to pay ￡3, 500 for the cost of the trip.
 The normal price of a ticket is ￡2, 000!